 Tom Frouge joins us on Tuesday evenings 6-8 pm for The Strange Land.
 Tom began his music business career in 1988 as a radio host at free-form radio station WPKN-FM in Bridgeport, CT, where he also served as music director for eight years.
 Since then Tom has worked in most aspects of the music business (labels, management, promotion and marketing, publishing, record producing, presenting, songwriting) and is currently the Executive Director of Avokado Artists, a NM-based not-for-profit arts organization.
+He is currently a member of the NM Music Commission.
 We are proud to have Tom return to radio with KUPR - bringing a world of music, interviews and more to the airwaves.
 From the dusty back roads of the Americas to the dusty no-roads of the Sahara, from the streets of NOLA to the streets of Recife, from the Great Wall to the Great Pyramids, from the Seine to the Volga to the Ganges to the Hudson to the Rio Grande - and beyond - it’s a trip around a musical Strange Land....
-Tom also organized our 2015 Los Martinez concert, a fundraiser for the station and the 2016 benefit concert by the Rahim Alhaj Trio.
+Tom also helps organize concerts for KUPR, bringing Los Martinez, Rahim Alhaj and Lone Pinon to the community in recent years.

 Ken Grimes hosts The Mystery Music Show every Thursday from 3-5 pm as well as occasionally appearing on KUPR's Friday Happy Hour.
-He also hosts a Sunday 10am show, Sunday Morning Strings.
+He also cohosts with his wife Lynn Kaskela a Sunday 9 am show, Morning Blends.
 A Chicago native, Ken attended Columbia College as a music major.
 A versatile musician who plays bass, six-string guitar, and keyboard, Ken has been in the music business from more than 45 years.
 His experience includes playing with various bands in Chicago and as a DJ for events at Top 40 clubs, weddings, special events - even roller rinks.
 Ken moved to Placitas in 2012 with his wife Lynne who provided the profile picture.
 Tune in every Thursday where "Spinnin' Kenny G" will reveal the next tantalizing musical mystery.

 Dr. David Hoekenga joins KUPR Thursday evenings at 6pm beginning June 4th with Melodies from the Sandias - a selection of classical music.
-Did you know that Dr. Hoekenga is also an author of mystery books that are available at Hoot Gallery in Placitas?
+Following this classic music two-hours, Dr. Dave then hosts Night at the Opera and hopefully introducing you to some lesser known gems.
+Did you know that Dr. Hoekenga is also an author of mystery books that are available at Wild Hearts Gallery in Placitas?